paezha/Spatial-Statistics-Course/Sample Slides/12-Point-Pattern-Analysis-III-Slides.md

 - The cumulative distribution function of distances from event to nearest neighbor is called a _G-function_
 - When the empirical $\hat{G}(x)$ is greater than the theoretical function this suggests that the events tend to be _closer_ than expected
-- when the empirical function is less than the theoretical function, this would suggest a dispersed pattern
+- When the empirical function is less than the theoretical function, this would suggest a dispersed pattern
 - The G-function is implemented in `spatstat` as `Gest`
 - The `plot` function can be used to visualize the estimated G